Draftstars Review – Fantasy Sports Covered

 Horse racing is a relatively new thing at Draftstars.
-It works in a way that you choose one horse from each leg of the content, and then you score points based on the odds.
+It works in a way that you choose one horse from each leg of the contest, and then you score points based on the odds.
 They use official S-TAB dividends that are later converted into points.
-For example, if winning horse pays a dividend of $12, you’ll earn 12 points.
-Same goes if horse places.
+For example, if the winning horse pays a dividend of $12, you’ll earn 12 points.
+The same goes if your horse places.

 Draftstars App – DFS on the Go

 I loved the Draftstars app from the get-go.
-They just did everything right.
+They just did everything right and it is a major factor that this bookie impressed as much as it did in this Draftstars review.
 I like to have it all as simple as possible when betting on the small screen, so I don’t have to wander around and search for too long.
-Here you just need to enter the lobby, choose a contest and that’s it!
+You just need to enter the Draftstars lobby, choose a contest and that’s it!
 They have all sorts of filters so you can find your fantasy league as quickly as possible.
-Also, there is a big red button to create a contest of your own and play only with your friends.
+Also, there is a big red button to create a contest of your own and play with your friends.

-In case you want to enter the ‘Help’ page or see the account settings, click on the main menu in the top left corner.
+If you need to access the ‘Help’ page or your account settings, click on the main menu in the top left corner.
 I like the fact that everything you need to start playing is right there on the start screen.
-It means that you won’t have to browse long menus and switch a lot of pages to enter the contest.
+You don’t have to browse through long menus to enter a contest.

-If you don’t want to download any betting software, there is also an option to use Draftstars mobile website.
-Just visit them via a mobile browser and enjoy all the same features as on native apps.
+If you don’t want to download any betting software, there is also an option to use Draftstars’ mobile website.
+Just visit them via a mobile browser and enjoy all the same features as on the native apps.

 Live Streaming – Not an Option

-If you’re new to fantasy sports betting or you just want to do the homework before entering the next content, Draftstars Blog is the great place where you can sharpen your sports knowledge.
-They add new post fairly often and cover sports like AFL, NRL, NBA, BBL, NFL and so on.
+If you’re new to fantasy sports betting or you just want to do your homework before entering the next content, Draftstars Blog is the great place where you can sharpen your sports knowledge.
+They add new posts fairly often and cover sports like AFL, NRL, NBA, BBL, NFL and so on.
 Don’t worry, horse racing is there as well!

 I personally don’t think that design is too impressive, but the important thing is that everything is easy to use.
 My favourite part is the Draftstars Weekly Wrap, where they briefly go through all of the most important events from the world of sports.
-It’s a great resource to always stay up to date, so give it a look even if you’re not a Draftstars Australia user.
+It’s a great resource to always stay up to date, so I recommend giving it a go even if you’re not a Draftstars Australia user.

 Payment methods are one of the rare areas where Draftstars Australia underperforms.
-Here you can deposit only using EFT, cards and POLi.
-I hope that they would add at least a few other banking options since what they have now is barely acceptable.
-Adding only one or two e-wallets, like Skrill or PayPal, would mean a world of difference.
+You can deposit only using EFT, cards and POLi.
+Draftstars have a minimum deposit amount of $5 for those using POLi, which is less than some other bookies.
+I hope that they add at least a few other banking options since what they have now is barely acceptable.
+Adding just one or two e-wallets, like Skrill or PayPal, would make a world of difference.

-You can withdraw funds only via cards and ETF.
+You can only withdraw funds via cards and ETF.
 The withdrawal times are under 3 days, which is something I can live with.
 Also, don’t forget to verify your account as soon as you register, since otherwise, they won’t allow you to make any money transactions.
-Here is a quick overview of Draftstars payment limits:
+Here is a quick overview of Draftstars’ withdrawal times:

 |MasterCard||1 - 3 Working Days|